nom-com/CuttingBoard-backend/README.md

 A request to this endpoint will return the recipe with the specified id value.
 A successful response will contain a 200 status, and will have a response body of a single recipe (same format as a single element from the above response body).

+> GET /recipe/{search}

+A request to this endpoint will search the database for all recipes whoes titles, descriptions or categories contain the string provided in the request.

+A successful response will return a 200 status code and a list of the recipes matching the criteria. (example output matches the GET all detailed above.)

+> GET /recipe/category/{id}

+A request to this endpoint will return a list of recipes that have the category with the specified id value.
+This will allow clients to search by category alone.

+Successful responses will also return a 200 status with a list of recipes as shown above.

 > POST /recipe

 A request to this endpoint will add a new recipe to the database.
 A request should be sent with the recipe data in the request body, formatted like the following example: